 - Represent your interests to the judge and jury

-Generally, Florida Statutes 95.11 gives us up to four years to begin a civil lawsuit based on a Gainesville personal injury case.
-However, there are some cases, including wrongful death cases, when the deadline comes significantly sooner.
-You should not assume you have an extended time to get started.
-Instead, contact Bogin, Munns & Munns as soon as you can to find out the timeline based on the specific details of your case.
+Generally, Florida law gives us up to two years to begin a civil lawsuit based on a Gainesville personal injury case.
+While this may seem like sufficient time to act, in reality, this time can disappear very quickly.
+Instead of waiting, contact Bogin, Munns & Munns as soon as you can to find to explore your options after a bicycle accident.

 Speak with a Team Member from Our Gainesville Law Office Today